oppolla/dual-model-dynamic-scaffold/README.md

 # SOVL System (Self-Organizing Virtual Lifeform)

 ## Overview
-The SOVL System (Self-Organizing Virtual Lifeform) is an prototype AI architecture that combines a large base model with a smaller "scaffold" model for efficient, adaptive inference.
-The system dynamically coordinates between models using cross-attention and continuously improves through background training.
+An AI agent with autonomous learning capabilities, combining a base LLM with a scaffolded second dynamic LLM for continuous learning via sleep mechanism

 ## Key Components of Prototype Implementation